itspriddle/priddle.xyz/_projects/oss/trustme.md

 tags:
   - API
   - Git
-  - GitHub
-  - Open Source
   - Rspec
   - Ruby
   - RubyGems
-  - Telesign
+  - TeleSign
 project_type: oss
 ---

-TrustMe is a RubyGem that interfaces with the [TeleSign][].
-REST API.
+TrustMe is a RubyGem that interfaces with the [TeleSign][] REST API.
 I created the initial implementation and maintain the open source project on GitHub.